buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcCompositeCurveSegment.md

 ### Dim
 The space dimensionality of this class, defined by the dimensionality of the first ParentCurve.

-### UsingCurves
-The set of composite curves which use this composite curve segment as a segment.
-This set shall not be empty.

 ## Formal Propositions

 ### ParentIsBoundedCurve